-Tricot - Made of a plastic type material, cloth fibers are woven within the plastic, making this a very strong adhesive bandage dressing.
+Tricot - Made of plastic-type material, cloth fibers are woven within the plastic, making this a very strong adhesive bandage dressing.
 You won’t find them in stores as they are generally used in manufacturing and other commercial settings.

-What shape and size adhesive bandage dressing should I use?
+What shape and size of adhesive bandage dressing should I use?

 Will this bandage be used in food service?